The Xometry app works best with JavaScript enabled!

 4. Anodizing titanium is not a guarantee of zero corrosion under all conditions.
 For example, methanol exposure leads to stress corrosion cracking in high-titanium-percentage alloys, in the absence of oxidizing agents.
 An example is when the surface moisture content is below 1.5%; embrittlement occurs sometimes, under hot and anhydrous conditions.
 Other conditions in which stress corrosion cracking occurs are exposure to nitrogen tetroxide, red fuming nitric acid, and either bromine or fluorine gas.

-How To Anodize Titanium
+How to Anodize Titanium

 To achieve a basic level of anodizing of small titanium parts, you simply need to build an electrochemical cell with a DC power source and an appropriate electrolyte.
 With the circuit connected so that the bath is the cathode and the titanium part is the anode, the current carried through the cell will oxidize the surface of the component.
 Time in the bath circuit, the applied voltage, and the concentration of (and chemistry of) the electrolyte will alter the resulting color.
 Precise control is hard to achieve and maintain, but satisfying results can be shown very easily.